Antarctica: Empire of the Penguin: Ride system

-Antarctica: Empire of the Penguin features a prototype, motion-based, trackless dark-ride system by Oceaneering International, producer of ride systems for The Amazing Adventures of Spider-Man, Transformers: The Ride, and The Curse of DarKastle.
-The ride is the first of its kind in the world.
+Antarctica: Empire of the Penguin featured a prototype, motion-based, trackless dark-ride system by Oceaneering International, producer of ride systems for The Amazing Adventures of Spider-Man, Transformers: The Ride, and Curse of DarKastle.
+The ride was the first of its kind in the world.

 When the attraction was announced in November 2011, Oceaneering had already developed a working prototype of the ride vehicle.
 The first concept art for the attraction was released in April 2012: a circular ride vehicle, seating eight riders in two rows of four.
 On May 11, 2012, Oceaneering filed a patent application for the ride's technology.
 At the November 2012 IAAPA Attractions Expo, SeaWorld Orlando and Oceaneering International revealed the trackless, motion simulator-based ride vehicle to the public.

 Each battery-powered vehicle, or AGV, is made up of two platforms.
 Riders sit on the upper platform, which provides three degrees of freedom.
 A lower platform provides omnidirectional lateral movement.
 Unlike previous ride designs, the trackless system and the wheel and motor configurations allow movements diagonal to a rider's perspective.
 The vehicle uses a dead reckoning system developed by Frog AGV to navigate, and can cross another's path.
 The vehicle's on-board controller communicates wirelessly with a central ride-system controller.
 Movement commands are issued by the ride-system controller, and executed by the vehicle's controller.
-A specially-designed system allows the vehicle battery to be quickly charged while docked at the loading and unloading platforms.
+A specially designed system allows the vehicle battery to be quickly charged while docked at the loading and unloading platforms.